LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/is-const-class.md

 ## <a name="remarks"></a>Notes

-Une instance du prédicat de type a la valeur true  si TY `const-qualified`est.
+Une instance du prédicat de type a la valeur true si *Ty* est `const-qualified` .

 ## <a name="example"></a>Exemple